MedFuncta: A Unified Framework for Learning Efficient Medical Neural Fields: Dataset: MedNF

 \section{Dataset: MedNF}

 While neural fields, or neural network weights in general, emerged as a novel data modality in the deep learning community, large-scale datasets like Implicit-Zoo \cite{ma2024implicit} or Model-Zoo \cite{schurholt2022model} are scarce and not available for the medical domain.
-To promote research on weight space learning, finding well-performing architectures that operate on our representation, or solving further downstream tasks, we release a large-scale dataset, called \textbf{MedNF}\footnote{A detailed description of the datasets can be found in \autoref{sec:dataset}.}, that contains seven sub-datasets - ChestNF, PathNF, DermaNF, OctNF, PneumoniaNF, RetinaNF, TissueNF - with a total of more than $\SI{500}{k}$ NFs.
-Each of these NFs consists of a network shared across a sub-dataset and a signal-specific parameter vector $\phi$.
-Depending on the dataset, we provide labels for binary-/multi-class classification or ordinary regression problems.
-We release this dataset at {\tt\url{https://doi.org/10.5281/zenodo.14898708}}.
+To promote research on weight space learning, finding well-performing architectures that operate on our representation, or solving further downstream tasks, we release a large-scale dataset, called \textbf{MedNF}, that contains seven sub-datasets - ChestNF, PathNF, DermaNF, OctNF, PneumoniaNF, RetinaNF, TissueNF - with a total of more than $\SI{500}{k}$ NFs.
+A detailed description of the datasets can be found in \autoref{sec:dataset}.
+We release the dataset at \url{https://doi.org/10.5281/zenodo.14898708}.